abhi3700/My_Learning_Databases/Redis/commands.md

 ---

 - `redis-cli`: to access the redis server.
 By default, it runs on `localhost:6379`.
 Enters into interactive mode.
+- `redis-cli --loglevel verbose`: to get more verbose logging.
 - `redis-server`: to start the redis server.
 - `redis-cli --scan --pattern '*'`: to scan the keys without blocking the server (especially useful in production).